James-Mart/psibase-node-deployment/SETUP.md

 # Optional

-## Adding dynamic DNS
+## Dynamic DNS
-Dynamic DNS can be used in the event your server does not have a static IP address.
+Dynamic DNS with the existing Cloudflare token can be used in the event your server does not have a static IP address.

 - In `/ddclient` Rename `ddclient.conf.example` to `ddclient.conf` and add relevant variables.
 - Uncomment ddclient in `docker-compose.yml`